 In October 2019, Peter and Miranda, along with their colleagues Chris and Susanna Naylor, were in a horrific road accident while on a work trip in South Africa.
 Only Peter and the driver survived.
 He has spoken about life since in this short film.
 At the end of May 2020, Peter retired and continues to serve A Rocha in a voluntary capacity.

 After working as an English teacher at Christ’s Hospital, and then as an Anglican clergyman near Liverpool, UK, Peter and his wife Miranda moved to Portugal in 1983 to establish and run A Rocha’s first field study centre and bird observatory.
 In 1995 the work was given over to national leadership and they moved to France where together with national colleagues they oversaw the establishment of two other centres while travelling to resource the growing movement of Christians active in nature conservation.
-Since 2010, Peter and Miranda have been based in the UK.
+Peter and Miranda returned to the UK in 2010.

 Keeping Faith in Fundraising (Eerdmans, 2017) has been written with Rod Wilson and raises questions about the nature of philanthropy and fundraising in contemporary culture.
 Fundraising has been an essential element of life for both authors and so they reflect, from experience on both sides of the Atlantic, on how Christians can best raise funds with integrity.